mlsmall/Image-Segmentation/README.md

 This particular U-Net uses a pre-trained [ResNet-34](https://arxiv.org/abs/1512.03385) network that was trained on [ImageNet](http://www.image-net.org/).

-The result was an image segmentation model with 92.4% accuracy after doing only 10 epochs.

 ## Results

+The result was an image segmentation model with an accuracy of 92.4% after going through only 10 epochs.

 The images on the left represent the ground truth labels while the images on the right represent their predictions.